 Dr Debapriya Mondal

-Senior Lecturer in Safety, Health & Environment
+Senior Lecturer in Safety, Health and Environment; Programme Leader for MSc Environment and Health Programmes

 I am an environmental epidemiologist with more than ten years’ experience working in the area of environmental determinants of human health.
 I have successfully drawn on work from different fields of environmental sciences, with particular interest in effects of arsenic contamination on human health, biomarkers of arsenic exposure and identification of molecular and physiological mechanisms of arsenic toxicity.